 Is it any good?

-HOCUS POCUS is full of silly moments.
-Some of the best scenes involve the Sanderson Sisters -- Winnie, Mary (Kathy Najimy), and Sarah (Sarah Jessica Parker) -- walking through Salem on Halloween night, encountering costumed children.
-They perform "I Put a Spell on You" at a dance and mistake a man dressed as the Devil for the real thing and call him their "master."
+This perennial Halloween favorite is full of silly moments.
+Some of the best scenes in Hocus Pocus involve the Sanderson Sisters -- Winnie, Mary (Kathy Najimy), and Sarah (Sarah Jessica Parker) -- walking through Salem on Halloween night, encountering costumed children.
+They perform "I Put a Spell on You" at a dance and mistake a man dressed as the devil for the real thing and call him their "master."
 There are plot holes, and a lot of the film is predictable, but it's good Halloween fun nonetheless.

 Families can talk about scary stories, and parents can share their memories of Halloween.
 What's your all-time favorite costume?
 How do you want to dress up this year?